 As one would expect, the fintech opportunity in Vietnam is real and many companies in the country are getting in on it.
-Numerous companies in Vietnam also start partnering up with bustling digital companies.
-Let us take a look at this brief introduction to fintech landscape in Vietnam.
+Numerous companies in Vietnam have also started partnering up with bustling digital companies.
+Let us take a look at this brief introduction to the fintech landscape in Vietnam.

-In 2018, fintech contributed to the largest funding in Vietnamese startups in 2018, outperforming sectors such as e-commerce.
-Furthermore in 2018, investors from all over the world invested US$117 million into Vietnam’s fintech startups.
+In 2018, fintech contributed to the largest funding in Vietnamese startups outperforming sectors such as e-commerce.
+Furthermore, in 2018, investors from all over the world invested US$117 million into Vietnam’s fintech startups.

 From a recent study conducted by EY, ASEAN Fintech Census 2018, Vietnam achieved the 2nd rank among ASEAN countries with the most fintech accelerators, incubators, and innovation labs – a number of 24 – almost half of those of Singapore.

 Currently, Vietnam has 67 fintech companies with a market size of US$4.4 billion in 2017 and is estimated to hit US$7.8 billion by 2020.